Skip to main content

 2. Homeowners Focused on Security: If security is a bigger issue for you, then just adding a padlock, a metal shed is harder to break into than other shed types.

 3. People in Mild, Dry Climates: If you live somewhere wet or humid, metal sheds will rust.
-In dry climates, they can last for a long, long time.
+They will require rust prevention.
+In dry climates, they can last for a long, long time, but be mindful of temperature swings.

 4. Utility-Minded Buyers Who Care About Function Over Form: Metal sheds have a very basic industrial look.
 So, if you’re looking for storage and not looks, metal sheds might be a viable option.